2022 Chevrolet Bolt EUV Trim Levels, Configurations & Comparisons.

 Compare the 1LT vs LT Trims.
 What is the difference?

-Every trim level of the Bolt EUV has the same powertrain setup.
+Every trim level of the Bolt EUV embraces the same powertrain setup.
 There's an electric motor and a 65.0-kWh battery pack.
 The battery is located under the floor so that it doesn't cut down on the interior space.
 This setup produces 200 horsepower and 266 pound-feet of torque.
-The Bolt EUV can get up to 60 miles-per-hour in just 7 seconds flat.
+The Bolt EUV can get up to 60 miles-per-hour from a total stand still in just 7 seconds flat.

 The all-electric powertrain has a range of 247 miles on a full charge.
 Charging is made easy with the addition of a 120-volt portable charge cord for the 1LT and a dual-level charge cord for the LT.
-Charging can be done at one of over 40,000 stations located throughout the country.
-A fast-charging station can also be installed at the owner's home for the ultimate in convenience.
+This electric SUV can be charged at one of over 40,000 stations located throughout the country.
+Besides, a fast-charging station can also be installed at the owner's home for the ultimate convenience.

-This electric car offers One-Pedal Driving for efficiency.
-A Sport Mode button changes the steering dynamics and makes for quicker acceleration.
+The One-Pedal Driving system significantly boosts driving efficiency whilst a Sport Mode button changes the steering dynamics and makes for quicker acceleration.
 The Bolt EUV is a fun little SUV to drive.
-It has plenty of room for up to five people to ride in style.
+It has plenty of room for up to five people to ride comfortably.
 There's also a maximum cargo volume of 56.9 cubic-feet for whatever one needs to haul around.

 Both models have fast-charging capabilities.
 The vehicle can get up to 95 miles for each 30 minutes of charging.
 All trims get 4-wheel anti-lock disc brakes.
 These two trim levels share the same automatic Electronic Precision Shift transmission.
 There's Keyless, Push-Button Start for all trims.